lalluz/morewords/README.md

 This project contains:
 * A database_setup.py file with the model classes to set up the database.
+* A vocabulary_populator.py file to populate the database with a few users, languages and words.
 * A morewords.py file with all views and json endpoints.
 * A /templates directory with all templates.
 * A /static directory containing a css directory with the css stylesheet.